• Skip to primary navigation

 Antonio

-Long-time member of Bright Lights and activist in the injured worker movement, Tony Mauro was injured in two construction work accidents after immigrating to Canada in 1956.
+Long-time member of Bright Lights and activist in the injured worker movement, Tony Mauro (d.
+2022) was injured in two construction work accidents after immigrating to Canada in 1956.
 The first injury was to his back in 1966 when working as a carpenter on a high-rise construction; the second injury, six years later when moving a steel beam, broke his back completely.
 At age 38, the severity of this permanent injury left the father of two young children unable to work.

 His frustrations in trying to gain fair compensation from the Workers’ Compensation Board are carried in his well-known poem [Download a version in English and Italian “Gli’Infortunati sul Lavoro”].

-A recent interview in the Toronto Star (with video) describes how the unjust treatment continues to this day.
-As an older worker with a pre-1990 injury, he is one of those who fell though the cracks when changes to the workers’ compensation legislation gave workers such as he (on full benefit and not expected to ever work again) cost-of-living adjustments for injuries suffered in 1990 or later.
+As an older worker with a pre-1990 injury, he was one of those who fell though the cracks when changes to the workers’ compensation legislation gave workers such as he (on full benefit and not expected to ever work again) cost-of-living adjustments for injuries suffered in 1990 or later.
+In a 2014 interview in the Toronto Star (with video) he describes the unjust treatment: benefits capped at 90% of his 1970 wages, and what’s worse, his Old Age Security benefit was lumped in with the WSIB benefits.
+In their calculations, any increase in the OAS means his WSIB benefit was clawed back by that amount!

 The Injured Workers